21 Signs From Americans Fed Up With Trump At Families Belong Together Marches

-Families Belong Together organised the march to "tell Donald Trump and his administration to permanently end the separation of kids from their parents.
+Families Belong Together organized the march to "tell Donald Trump and his administration to permanently end the separation of kids from their parents.
 End family internment camps.
 End the 'zero-humanity' policy that created this crisis.
 And reunify the children with their parents."
-According to their website, they are fighting for an end to the systematic criminalisation of immigrants.
+According to their website, they are fighting for an end to the systematic criminalization of immigrants.

 What does Trump think of the march?
 He has yet to officially comment, but according to MSNBC producer Kyle Griffin, Trump is spending the 163rd day of his presidency golfing for the 120th time.
 He has, however, had time to tweet encouragement to ICE workers, congratulating them on a "fantastic job of keeping us safe by eradicating the worst criminal elements."